AbdulelahMaj/Steam_Games_Price_Prediction/Project_Proposal.md

 > ## Data Description
->> I will scrape data from [Steam Website](https://store.steampowered.com/search/?term=), and I will target the each game data and in this project I plan to use these features:
+>> I will scrape data from [Steam Website](https://store.steampowered.com/search/?term=), and I will target each game data and in this project I plan to use these features:

  | Feature  |  Data Type |